 Yup.
 Believe it or not, even the way you push your mower up and down your lawn needs to be rethought when you’ve got an “urban lawn”.
 First off, don’t bother using a mower that’s powered by fossil fuels.
 Not only do they sap a shed of storage space, they probably take longer to set up and get started than it will take you to trim your lawn.
 And then there are the environmental reasons too (spoiler alert: petrol and diesel aren’t great for the planet).
 Instead, it makes more sense to use a) an electric mower you can fold away into a neat little package or b) just give your grass a whack with a string trimmer and then get your rake out.

 The other thing you should do is: mow high and mow less.
 With so much to battle against, from loads of shade to lots of concrete, your grass might struggle to develop a deep root system.
 So, to give it the best chance of looking like an emerald green shag pile rug… Set your mower’s deck to at least 2.5 inches and only mow when you absolutely have to.
 This will help your grass retain more moisture, overcome any common lawn care problems and get nice thick, juicy roots.

 5. Your Normal Lawn Care Practises, But Scaled Down

-In fact – and we’re not just saying this because we’re a lawn care company (and the UK’s fastest growing independent at that) – hiring a lawn care company could make a lot of sense if you’re in an urban environment, whether it’s just for specific jobs like fertilising or aeration, or your general week-by-week lawn care needs.
+In fact – and we’re not just saying this because we’re a lawn care company (and the UK’s fastest growing independent at that).
+But hiring a lawn care company could make a lot of sense if you’re in an urban environment.
+Whether it’s just for specific jobs like fertilising or aeration, or your general week-by-week lawn care needs.